 If an employee reports a violation in the workplace to the Department of Labor (DOL), the employer has a legal obligation to immediately respond to the request from the DOL, the California Labor Commissioner, or any other public agency.
 In California, the Department of Labor (DOL) has the power and authority to collect data about hours and wages as well as working conditions in the workplace.

-If you were the employee who complained about wage and hour violation or other violations in the workplace, and your employer fires you or takes any other retaliatory action against you, do not hesitate to speak to a Los Angeles retaliation attorney.
+If you were the employee who complained about wage and hour violations or other violations in the workplace, and your employer fires you or takes any other retaliatory action against you, do not hesitate to speak to a Los Angeles retaliation attorney.

-If you have filed a discrimination, sexual harassment, or wrongful termination lawsuit against your employer, you are required by law to serve the complaint to your employer or a registered agent of the company.
+If you have filed discrimination, sexual harassment, or wrongful termination lawsuit against your employer, you are required by law to serve the complaint to your employer or a registered agent of the company.
 Your employer must respond within 30 days after the service of the complaint.
 If your employer fails to file a response within a timely manner, the court may issue a default judgment ordering your employer to pay you the full amount of damages sought in the lawsuit.

-If you are suing your employer for discriminating against you in the workplace, you may benefit from scheduling a free consultation with a discrimination attorney Los Angeles from JML Law.
+If you are suing your employer for discriminating against you in the workplace, you may benefit from scheduling a free consultation with a discrimination attorney in Los Angeles from JML Law.

-Needless to say, employers are not always thrilled to receive requests for an accommodation from their employees, which is why do not be surprised if your employer ignores your request or refuses to provide the requested reasonable accommodation.
+Needless to say, employers are not always thrilled to receive requests for accommodation from their employees, which is why do not be surprised if your employer ignores your request or refuses to provide the requested reasonable accommodation.
 In that case, it is best to consult with a Los Angeles employment law attorney to learn your options.